-There are four paths that you can take in the pursuit of app migration from AngularJS to Angular.
+There are three paths that you can take in the pursuit of app migration from AngularJS to Angular.

 This approach is self-explanatory — your team rewrites the entire code.
 Especially for outdated applications, also known as legacy apps, rewriting might be an adequate solution.
 Starting from scratch, you can re-design and rethink your application and implement new features on the go.